 The situation with natural gas is another case of useless ingredients.
 We described several instances of it above, some pretty straightforward and some less obvious.

 If an electric plant is forced to switch from coal to natgas, then this may increase the price by, say, 1p per kilowatt hour or about 6%.
 The coal-natgas difference is a useless ingredient, that electricity customers must pay for whether they want it or not.

 The result is that this drives the marginal producer out of the market (typically those who are most vocally generous with such good-sounding proposals are not the marginal industries who are forced out of business).

 The result is not that the pound sterling buys less than before.
-Natural gas may be more expensive due to increased use of labor and/or capital.
+Natural gas may be more expensive due to the increased use of labor and/or capital.
 But the currency is buying just as much as before, though now some of what it is buying is labor or capital wasted on non-value-adding steps.

 People who don’t think about this useless ingredient in electricity, just call it inflation and mutter that “the purchasing power of the pound is going down”.

 Energy consumers were also forced to add a different kind of useless ingredient, one that is perhaps more abstract.
 They were forced to concentrate all their eggs in one natgas basket.
 This increased their risk, in a way that is made clear in this perfect storm.
 Increased risk is a useless ingredient.